Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

     print("Hello World from Mojo!") # => Hello World! from Mojo
 ```

-APart from fn main(), this is exactly the same in Mojo as in Python, because Mojo aims to be a superset of Python:
+Apart from fn main(), this is exactly the same in Mojo as in Python, because Mojo aims to be a superset of Python:
 In a Mojo source file we have to use a starting point function called `main()` (see § 3.1).
 (??
 Top-level statements as in Python are not yet implemented)